 Once the system is ready, Thomas calls a meeting of the student success council to discuss the PDP and its potential impact on students, faculty, and staff.

 And he asks them to review the training materials so they can serve as a resource for others at the institution.
-The National Student Clearinghouse’s Postsecondary Data Partnership training materials include the history and purpose of the Postsecondary Data Partnership and the types of metrics used.
+The National Student Clearinghouse’s Postsecondary Data Partnership training materials include the types of metrics used and provide insight on how to use these dashboards to better understand student outcomes.

 With help from these training materials, we hope that your institution’s faculty, staff, and administrators use these dashboards to better understand, and support, your students.